 Setting up a sole proprietorship

-Tax support when setting up a sole proprietorship – from tax registration and VAT questions to ongoing profit determination.
+Tax support when setting up a sole proprietorship in Germany – from tax registration and VAT questions to ongoing profit determination.

 Initial tax decisions are often underestimated.
 They directly affect invoicing, advance payments, EÜR and later tax returns.